WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 give list of services to other services manually.
 <br/>
 <br/>
-That is why when new service is being deployed it will register it self on discovery service under a certain name.
+That is why when a new service is being deployed it will register it self on discovery service under a certain name.
 Then all services inside the system will be able to call this service by name, not ip-address and port.
-If several instances of same service is up them load balanser can easily find one that is best suited to perform the task.
+If several instances of same service is up them load balanser can easily find one that is best suited - less load and not down - to perform the task.
 [5]

 ###### Redis Service
 Redis will de used as message broker.
-Idea is to use Redis in future stage for POST requests - so that no POST request will be lost due to a down service.[5]
+Idea is to use Redis in future stage for HTTP POST and PUT requests - so that no "writing" request will be lost due to a down service.[5]
+This will be implemented in the future.

 ###### Authentication Service
 Authentication service provides authentication and also serves as JWT(Json Web Token) provider.
 This service will use registration-service to get user credentials, perform check, create and return JWT if proper credentials are given.[6]
-More on security could be found in [security section](#security_view).
+More on security could be read in [security section](#security_view).

 ###### Registration Service
 Registration service will perform registration of new users.
 This service has a REST API that accepts HTTP POST requests from a form on the client side.
 The form input is validated by the service and persisted in a database.
 The service is also going to assign the role 'Applicant' to each new user that registers.
 Later on Redis will be configured.
+ Service is implemented with Spring Boot and Spring Cloud.

 The structure of the register services can be seen in picture 2.1
 ![register-service_architecture](./images/RegistrationService_ClassPackageDiagram.png)
 2.1.
 Register service architecture

 ###### JobApplication Service
-Job application service will handle all interactions with the job applications. it has a RESTapi and is used to create new applications, updating application statuses by a recruiter after being looked over, retrieving a single application or a list of applications in a more page-like form, filtering applications by parameters and storing everything consistently.
+Job application service will handle all interactions with the job applications.
+It has a RESTapi and is used to create new applications, updating application statuses by a recruiter after being looked over, retrieving a single application or a list of applications in a more page-like form, filtering applications by parameters and storing everything consistently.
+Service is implemented with Spring Boot and Spring Cloud.

 The structure of the JobApplication services can be seen in picture 2.2
 ![job-application-service_architecture](./images/JobApplicationService.png)
 2.2.
 JobApplication service architecture

-###### Logging
-* **Information logging** - Every call should be logged when the required task is done.
-Not before!
-* **Error logging** - Should be logged at the place the error occur

 ###### Testing
 To merge with the developer branch the project needs to: